apollographql/apollo/docs/source/tutorial/schema.md

 <h2 id="write-schema">Write your graph's schema</h2>

-Every graph API is centered around its schema.
-You can think of a schema as a blueprint that describes all of your data's types and their relationships.
+Every graph API is centered around its schema, which should represent your business model.
+You can think of a schema as a blueprint that describes all of your data's types and their relationships within the realm of your business or application.
 A schema also defines what data we can fetch through queries and what data we can update through mutations.
-It is strongly typed, which unlocks powerful developer tooling.
+Mutations and Queries can also trigger actions within business logic.
+They are strongly typed, which unlocks powerful developer tooling.

-Schemas are at their best when they are designed around the needs of the clients that are consuming them.
+Schemas are at their best, when they are designed around the needs of the clients that are consuming them.
 Since a schema sits in between your clients and your underlying services, it serves as a perfect middle ground for frontend and backend teams to collaborate.
-We recommend that teams practice **Schema First Development** and agree upon the schema first before any API development begins.
+We recommend that teams practice **Schema First Development** and agree upon the schema first, before any API development begins.

-Let's think about the data we will need to expose in order to build our app.
+Let's think about the data and/ or business logic we will need to expose in order to build our app.
 Our app needs to:

 * Fetch all upcoming rocket launches
 * Fetch a specific launch by its ID